 With that said, the job of a Fort Myers truck accident attorney is to do what you ask without question or complaint.
 Ultimately, we will make that happen if you want to settle your case early.
 Alternatively, if you want to take the case to trial, we will get ready to litigate regardless of how we feel about doing so.

-Contact the folks at Shiner Law Group today if you have been involved in a truck accident.
+Contact us today if you have been involved in a truck accident by calling (239) 341-0741 or filling out a free online consultation request below.
 During a free initial consultation, you can learn more about our track record as well as how we might go about trying your case.
 We can also discuss our fee structure and answer any other questions you might have.